 The cost of registering a company in Switzerland

-• local director (resident of Switzerland ) for a period of 1 year (provided for the possibility of opening an account in a Swiss bank, can be removed as an option upon request);
+• appointment of a local director (Swiss resident) for a term of 1 year (provided to enable the opening of a Swiss bank account; can be removed as an option upon request);

 • legal address for 1 year;

-• payment of state fees and charges upon registration;
+• payment of state duties and fees upon registration;

-• guided by our enrollment representative from start to finish.
+• support from our registration representative from start to finish.

 Conclusions